maxserra/master_thesis/README.md

 # MSc Thesis repository
+# Using information theory to identify process controls in Global Water Models

-Repository for compiling all relevant code and data for my MSc thesis
+This repository compiles all relevant code and data for my MSc thesis.

-## Data sources
-- https://zenodo.org/record/7714885 goes to `data/raw/ISIMIP_2b_aggregated_variables`
-- Project specific data for the ISIMIP3 runs, provided by Ting Tang Yoshihide Wada (currently at KAUST) goes to `data/raw/CWatM_ISIMIP3_4Thorsten`
+Here I have compiled all the code; functions, scripts and notebooks written throughout this thesis.

+If you are reading this without having access to the written part of the thesis itself, and you would like to read it, write me an email.

+### Preliminary remarks on data availability

+This work uses data from different sources.
+When looking to reporoduce some parts of the analysis you might need this data.

+1. Data from the previous work by Gnann, can be found in https://zenodo.org/record/7714885 and should be stored under `data/raw/ISIMIP_2b_aggregated_variables`
+2. Data specific to this thesis containing the inputs used in the ISIMIP3a run of the CWatM have been provided by Ting Tang and Yoshihide Wada (currently at KAUST).
+This data should be stored under `data/raw/CWatM_ISIMIP3_4Thorsten`.
+This raw data is, as of today, not included in this repository.
+However, this raw and granular data is only needed to run notebook `05-Lea-CWatM_data_processing.ipynb` and does not prevent the rest of the analysis to be run.
+3. Raw data openly available are:
+    - ISIMIP3a climatic forcings: This can be collected by executing the notebook `06-CWatM_input_data_processing.ipynb` and will be stored under `data/raw/CWatM_input`
+    - CWatM outputs under study: This can be collected by executing the notebook `07-CWatM_output_processing.ipynb` and will be stored under `data/raw/CWatM_input`

+## How to naviagte this project

 ## Project Organization

     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, processed data used for analysis and modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, immutable data.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks used for analysis.
+More on these below.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── reports            <- Generated visuals for reporting │   ├── figures        <- Plots and other graphical represenations
+    │   └── tables         <- Tabular represenations
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── scripts            <- Python scripts used for analysis.
+More on these below.
+    │
-    ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for the functions uses in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes `src` a Python module.
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Functions to generate, process or transform data.
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── dependence_measures <- Functions to compute dependence measures.
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Functions and classes defining self-coded models │   │
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Functions to create exploratory and results oriented visualizations │
-    │
     ├── .env               <- File with secrets to be loaded as environment variables.
     ├── .gitignore